 For hypertensive urgencies, admission to an emergency department or hospital and oral drugs to lower blood pressure (occasionally intravenous drugs are needed)

-Children with a hypertensive emergency are rapidly admitted to an intensive care unit (ICU) Types of units People who need specific types of care may be put in special care units.
+Children with a hypertensive emergency are rapidly admitted to an intensive care unit (ICU) Types of units People who need specific types of care while hospitalized may be put in special care units.
 Intensive care units (ICUs) are for people who are seriously ill.
-These people include those who have had a sudden, general... read more or, if an ICU is not available, to an emergency department so that they can be quickly treated and evaluated and monitored closely.
+These people include those who have... read more or, if an ICU is not available, to an emergency department so that they can be quickly treated and evaluated and monitored closely.
 There, drugs to lower blood pressure (antihypertensive drugs) can be given by vein (intravenously) as soon as possible.

 The goal of treatment of hypertensive emergencies is to lower blood pressure enough to eliminate the risk of life-threatening symptoms and to stop further damage to vital organs.